biobakery/breadcrumbs/readme.txt

 A quick description of the scripts include:

 Hclust.py
-Flexible script to create heirarchical clustering of abundance tables (or other matrices).
+Flexible script to create hierarchical clustering of abundance tables (or other matrices).

 scriptPlotFeature.py
 Allows one to plot a histogram, boxplot, or scatter plot of a bug or metadata in an abundance table.
 Will work on any row in a matrix.